K\"ahler-Einstein metrics on smooth Fano toroidal symmetric varieties of type AIII: Introduction

 1em

 \textbf{Acknowledgments}.
 The authors would like to thank JongHae Keum for his interest and encouragement.
+They would like to express their gratitude to the anonymous referees for carefully reading the manuscript and providing excellent suggestions for improvement.

-Kyusik Hong was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (NRF-2019R1A2C3010487, NRF-2021R1F1A1059506).
-DongSeon Hwang was supported by the Samsung Science and Technology Foundation under Project SSTF-BA1602-03.
-Kyeong-Dong Park was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (NRF-2019R1A2C3010487, NRF-2021R1C1C2092610), and by the fund of research promotion program, Gyeongsang National University, 2022.
+Kyusik Hong was supported by the National Research Foundation of Korea(NRF) grant funded by the Korea government(MSIT) (NRF-2019R1A2C3010487, NRF-2021R1F1A1059506).
+DongSeon Hwang was supported by the Samsung Science and Technology Foundation under Project SSTF-BA1602-03, the National Research Foundation of Korea(NRF) grant funded by the Korea government(MSIT) (NRF-2021R1A2C1093787), and the Institute for Basic Science(IBS-R032-D1).
+Kyeong-Dong Park was supported by the National Research Foundation of Korea(NRF) grant funded by the Korea government(MSIT) (NRF-2019R1A2C3010487, NRF-2021R1C1C2092610), and by the fund of research promotion program, Gyeongsang National University, 2022.
+He was also supported by Learning \& Academic research institution for Master’s·PhD students, and Postdocs(LAMP) Program of the National Research Foundation of Korea(NRF) grant funded by the Ministry of Education(RS-2023-00301974).